Gnosticism: Origins

-While rejecting the underlying framing that proto-orthodox Christianity is the 'original' and 'true' Christianity from which Gnosticism and other 'heresies' then deviated, scholars such as Simone Pétrement and David Brakke have argued that Gnosticism originated as an intra-Christian movement, being one of several responses to the life, death, and presumed resurrection of Jesus, with Pétrement tracing it specifically to tendencies in the letters of Paul and the Gospel of John.
-Within early Christianity, the teachings of Paul the Apostle and John the Evangelist may have been a starting point for Gnostic ideas, with a growing emphasis on the opposition between flesh and spirit, the value of charisma, and the disqualification of the Jewish law.
+While rejecting the underlying framing that proto-orthodox Christianity is the 'original' and 'true' Christianity from which Gnosticism and other so-called 'heresies' then deviated, scholars such as Simone Pétrement and David Brakke have argued that Gnosticism originated as an intra-Christian movement, being one of several responses to the life, death, and presumed resurrection of Jesus, with Pétrement tracing it specifically to tendencies in the letters of Paul and the Gospel of John.
+Within early Christianity, the teachings of Paul the Apostle and John the Evangelist may have been a starting point for Gnostic ideas, with a growing emphasis on the opposition between flesh and spirit, the value of charisma, and the disqualification of Jewish law.
 The mortal body belonged to the world of inferior, worldly powers (the archons), and only the spirit or soul could be saved.
-The term gnostikos may have acquired a deeper significance here.
+The term (γνωστικός) may have acquired a deeper significance here.

-Other modern scholars hold that Gnosticism arose within Judaism and later incorporated stories about Jesus into pre-existing speculation about a cosmic Savior and Philo's Jewish interpretation of Middle Platonic thought about the demiurge and the logos.
-A small minority of scholars debate Gnosticism's origins as having roots in Buddhism, due to similarities in beliefs.
+Other modern scholars hold that Gnosticism arose within Second Temple Judaism and later incorporated stories about Jesus into pre-existing speculation about a cosmic savior and Philo's contemporary Jewish interpretation of Middle Platonic thought about the demiurge and the logos.
+A small minority of scholars debate Gnosticism's origins as having roots in Buddhism, given some similarities in beliefs.

-Some scholars prefer to speak of "gnosis" when referring to first-century ideas that later developed into Gnosticism, and to reserve the term "Gnosticism" for the synthesis of these ideas into a coherent movement in the second century.
-According to James M. Robinson, no Gnostic texts clearly pre-date Christianity, (Note: Robinson: "At this stage we have not found any Gnostic texts that clearly antedate the origin of Christianity."
+Some scholars prefer to speak of "gnosis" when referring to first-century CE ideas that later developed into Gnosticism, and to reserve the term "Gnosticism" for the synthesis of these ideas into a coherent movement in the second century.
+According to James M. Robinson, no Gnostic texts clearly predate Christianity, (Note: Robinson: "At this stage we have not found any Gnostic texts that clearly antedate the origin of Christianity."
 J. M. Robinson, "Sethians and Johannine Thought: The Trimorphic Protennoia and the Prologue of the Gospel of John" in The Rediscovery of Gnosticism, vol. 2, Sethian Gnosticism, ed.
 B. Layton (Leiden: E.J.
 Brill, 1981), p.
 662.) and "pre-Christian Gnosticism as such is hardly attested in a way to settle the debate once and for all."